Vinnie1254/DDAFNet/README.md

 This repository provides the official implementation of the paper:

-**Dual-Domain Adaptive Fusion for Enhanced Underwater Im-age Restoration**
+**Dual-Domain Adaptive Fusion for Enhanced Underwater Image Restoration**

 The code is directly associated with the manuscript submitted to *The Visual Computer*.
 If you find this repository useful for your research, please consider citing the corresponding paper.